MatteoSep/Data-Hunters_SI-Group-Project/[03] Future_Extensions_Part_2/README.md

 ## AI Disclosure

-This extension was developed primarily with AI assistance (Claude, Anthropic).
+This extension was developed primarily with AI assistance.
 The scripts, data pipeline design, and this documentation were drafted with AI support.
 All methodological decisions were reviewed by the research group, but given the incomplete state of the analysis, the output has not been fully validated.
-Disclosed per the course AI policy (Assignment, p.
-2).
+Disclosed per the course AI policy.

 ---